favonia/cloudflare-ddns/docs/designs/core/codebase-architecture.markdown

 Read when: changing package boundaries, configuration flow, or the composition root in `cmd/ddns/`.

-Defines: the high-level repository layout, internal package boundaries, and configuration lifecycle.
+Defines: the repository layout used by the Go code, the main internal package boundaries, the configuration carriers, and the `cmd/ddns/` composition root.

-Does not define: message wording, test-boundary rules, README style, or local refactoring heuristics.

 ## Repository Layout

-The codebase broadly follows the [standard Go project layout](https://github.com/golang-standards/project-layout), with a few repository-specific support directories:

-- `cmd/` holds executable entry points.
-Today this is mainly `cmd/ddns/`.
+- `cmd/` holds executable entry points. `cmd/ddns/` is the updater process entry point and composition root.
-- `internal/` holds the main application logic and supporting packages.
+- `internal/` holds non-exported application packages.
-- `docs/` holds human-facing documentation.
+- `docs/` holds project documentation.
-  - `docs/designs/` holds durable design documents for future developers.
 - `build/` holds release and packaging support files.
-- `contrib/` holds external integration examples and platform-specific helper files.
+- `contrib/` holds integration examples and platform-specific helper files.
-- `test/` holds specialized tests that do not fit naturally under one package, such as fuzzing support.
+- `test/` holds cross-package tests such as the fuzzer.
-- `.github/` holds repository automation such as CI workflows.

 The repository root also contains module metadata, top-level user documentation, and packaging files such as `go.mod`, `Dockerfile`, and `README.markdown`.

 ## Internal Package Boundaries

-The updater is split into small internal packages with explicit responsibilities instead of one large service layer.

-- `internal/config/` reads raw environment inputs, derives validated runtime configs, and prints the resulting settings summary.
+- `internal/config/` owns updater environment input, cross-field validation, built configuration carriers, config printing, and reporter bootstrap helpers.
-- `internal/provider/` implements family providers that supply raw data through dynamic observation or explicit provider modes.
-Creation functions are config-facing: they accept an environment variable key and emit user-facing validation messages.
-Pure protocol implementations live in `internal/provider/protocol/`.
+- `internal/provider/` owns provider constructors and the runtime `provider.Provider` interface.
+Protocol-specific implementations live in `internal/provider/protocol/`.
-- `internal/api/` talks to Cloudflare and applies caching around API-facing operations.
+- `internal/api/` owns Cloudflare authentication, handle construction, ownership policy, and Cloudflare-facing read and write operations.
-- `internal/setter/` reconciles desired DNS and WAF state against current remote state.
-- `internal/updater/` orchestrates a full update cycle.
+- `internal/setter/` owns DNS-record and WAF-list reconciliation through `api.Handle`.
+- `internal/updater/` owns update-round orchestration by combining `config.UpdateConfig`, `provider.Provider`, and `setter.Setter`.
-- `internal/heartbeat/` and `internal/notifier/` report outcomes to external systems.
+- `internal/heartbeat/` and `internal/notifier/` own outbound runtime reporting services.
-- `internal/domain/`, `internal/domainexp/`, and `internal/ipnet/` hold domain- and IP-related core types and parsing logic.
+- `internal/domain/`, `internal/domainexp/`, and `internal/ipnet/` own shared domain and IP types and parsing logic.
-- `internal/cron/`, `internal/signal/`, `internal/file/`, and `internal/pp/` provide cross-cutting runtime support.
+- `internal/cron/`, `internal/signal/`, `internal/file/`, `internal/pp/`, and `internal/sliceutil/` provide supporting runtime utilities.
 - `internal/mocks/` holds generated test doubles.
-- `internal/sliceutil/` holds small reusable helpers.

-This separation is intentional: domain logic, provider logic, Cloudflare API logic, reconciliation logic, and user-facing reporting should stay decoupled enough to evolve independently.

 See the [Go package reference](https://pkg.go.dev/github.com/favonia/cloudflare-ddns/) for package-level API structure.

 ## Configuration Lifecycle

-Configuration is intentionally split into one raw phase and several runtime-facing phases.
+`config.DefaultRaw()` creates the baseline updater settings, `(*RawConfig).ReadEnv()` overlays updater environment variables onto that structure, and `(*RawConfig).BuildConfig()` validates cross-field invariants and derives the runtime carriers.

 - `RawConfig` holds parsed environment inputs before cross-field validation and derivation.
-- `BuiltConfig` groups the validated runtime config slices below so bootstrap code does not pass large config tuples around.
+- `BuiltConfig` groups the three runtime carriers and excludes reporter services.
-- `HandleConfig` holds validated settings needed to construct the Cloudflare API handle.
-In practice this is `Auth` plus handle-scoped `api.HandleOptions`, including stable ownership selectors that affect handle-local cache correctness.
+- `HandleConfig` holds the validated inputs for Cloudflare handle construction: `api.Auth` plus `api.HandleOptions`, including cache expiration and handle ownership policy.
 - `LifecycleConfig` holds validated schedule and shutdown settings used by the main process loop.
 - `UpdateConfig` holds validated provider, domain, WAF, timeout, and write-side settings used during reconciliation.

-Configuration defaults must be ordinary semantic values.
-Omitting a setting must have exactly the same effect as explicitly writing that setting's default value.
-For example, omitting `IP4_PROVIDER` or `IP6_PROVIDER` must match explicitly writing `cloudflare.trace`, and omitting `PROXIED` must match explicitly writing `false`.

-Constructed heartbeat and notifier services are runtime services, not config slices.
-The current bootstrap path wires them separately from `BuiltConfig`.

-A key lifecycle invariant is that reporter services are initialized before config or handle setup failure paths, so startup-failure reporting uses the same heartbeat/notifier instances as normal runtime reporting.

-This split keeps the composition root in `cmd/ddns/` honest about dependencies:

-- handle construction consumes handle config
-- process orchestration consumes lifecycle config
-- update logic consumes update config

-The design goal is not to minimize field copying.
-The goal is to keep each runtime layer from silently depending on settings it does not own.
+`SetupPP()` and `SetupReporters()` are parallel bootstrap paths, not parts of `RawConfig`.
+Reporter services are constructed separately from `BuiltConfig` and passed as runtime dependencies.

+Updater-behavior environment reads are confined to `internal/config/`.
+Runtime packages below that boundary consume built config values or constructed services instead of reading environment state directly.

-## Boundary Notes
+## Composition Root

-- Keep domain logic, provider logic, API logic, reconciliation logic, and user-facing reporting decoupled enough to evolve independently.
-- Keep configuration slices honest about ownership.
-The goal is not to minimize field copying; the goal is to prevent a runtime layer from silently depending on settings it does not own.
-- Design notes may define models that are broader than one concrete runtime carrier.
-Code comments should describe the current carrier precisely without narrowing the design note to today's representation choices.
-- A documented implementation gap means the codebase is ready to move the current carrier closer to the design model.
-- Put task-specific editing rules in `docs/designs/guides/`, and feature-specific contracts in `docs/designs/features/`.
+`cmd/ddns/ddns.go` is the production composition root.

+- It sets up output formatting with `config.SetupPP()`.
+- It constructs heartbeat and notifier services with `config.SetupReporters()` before reading updater config.
+- It reads and builds updater config, prints the built settings, constructs the Cloudflare handle from `builtConfig.Handle`, and then constructs `setter.Setter`.
+- The main loop keeps `LifecycleConfig` for scheduling and shutdown decisions and passes `UpdateConfig` plus `setter.Setter` into `updater.UpdateIPs()` and `updater.FinalDeleteIPs()`.
+- Startup-failure reporting and steady-state reporting use the same heartbeat and notifier instances because the reporters are created before config, handle, and setter setup.